 - Second, write another description that defines your invention with as much specificity and with every option you can think of.

 Starting with these two versions will “bookend” your invention.
 You have described the very broad and generic version of your invention, as well as the highly specified version.

 When writing your disclosure, describe how the various components are structured and how the various components interact and connect.
-It is necessary to describe the invention so that it is complete, but also so that it is different than the prior art.
+It is necessary to describe the invention so that it is complete, but also so that it is different from the prior art.
 Are all features somehow connected?
 They should be physically or logically connected.
 Features added to give some context, for example, describing the environment in which the invention operates, should not be included in the final query.
-The important content necessary are the elements of the invention, how they connect, what relationships and properties are created and what function the system provides.
+The necessary details are the elements of the invention, how they connect, what relationships and properties are created, and what function the system provides.

 - As a matter of common practice: “Comprising” is followed by an open list that may also comprise additional elements that are not listed in the claim. “consisting of” is followed by a closed list.
 No other elements are present in the invention – typically resulting in a very narrow scope.

 - Avoid inconsistent terminology: always use the same word for the same concept in your disclosure.
 For example, do not use “car” and “automobile” in your application to mean the exact same concept.

 - Try to avoid discussing context, results and application use cases.
 These add searchable language that is not directly descriptive of the invention.
 Result-oriented language is typically objected to as unclear.